jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 -   $u_o = word2vec(w_{t+j})$
 -   $v_c = word2vec(w_t)$

-Although we now have a way of quantifying the probability a word appears in the context of another, the $\sum_{w=1}^W e^{u_w^T v_c}$ requires us to iterate over all words in the vocabulary.
+Although we now have a way of quantifying the probability a word appears in the context of another, the $\sum_{w=1}^W e^{u_w^T v_c}$ term requires us to iterate over all words in the vocabulary.
 To deal with this, we must approximate the softmax probability.
-One way of doing this is negative sampling.
+One way of doing this is called negative sampling.

 <br/>

 #### Negative Sampling Loss

 Negative sampling overcomes the need to iterate over all words in the vocabulary to compute the softmax by sub-sampling the vocabulary.
-We sample $k$ words and determine the probability that these words **do not** co-occur with the target word.The intuition behind this is that a good model should be able to differentiate between data and noise.
+We sample $k$ words and determine the probability that these words **do not** co-occur with the target word.
+The intuition behind this is that a good model should be able to differentiate between data and noise.

 To incorporate negative sampling, the objective function needs to be altered by replacing $p(w_{t+j} \lvert w_t)$ with: